Effects of cavity birefringence in polarisation-encoded quantum networks: Two-photon remote entanglement

 \subsection{Introducing birefringence}

-We now consider the case where the second emitter-cavity node suffers from birefringence.
-It has been shown in \cite{Barrett:19} that the polarisation of a photon emitted from a birefringent cavity will generally exhibit a time dependence.
-The different path length for each eigenmode of the cavity leads to a relative path difference, which accumulates during the roundtrips in the cavity, and results in an effective rotation of the polarisation states.
-If the path difference accumulates faster than the cavity decay rate, a time-dependent polarisation will be observed as depicted in Fig.\ref{fig:fig1}(b).
-The birefringence transforms the waveform $\beta_H(t)$ to a superposition of a $H$ component with waveform $\beta^H_H(t)$, and a $V$ component, $\beta^H_V(t)$.
-The photon-wavepacket creation operator from the non-birefringent system can thus be substituted as the following for the birefringent node:
+We now consider the case where the cavity at Node B exhibits birefringence, where the cavity resonance $\omega_0$ is split into two non-degenerate polarisation eigenmodes at frequencies $\omega_Q$ and $\omega_P$, with a birefringent splitting $2\delta_B = \abs{\omega_Q-\omega_P}$.
+It has been shown that the polarisation of a photon emitted from a birefringent cavity will generally exhibit a time dependence~\cite{Barrett:19}.
+The small difference in effective path length for the polarisation eigenmodes of the cavity leads to a relative phase difference that accumulates over the many round-trips within the cavity.
+Unless the emitted photon's polarisation matches one of these eigenmodes, this results in a gradual rotation of its polarisation state.
+If the path difference accumulates faster than the cavity decay rate, a time-dependent polarisation will be observed, as depicted in the bottom-right panel of Fig.~\ref{fig:fig1}.